aligfellow/vib_analysis/README.md

 ===== Significant Dihedral Changes =====
 Dihedral (6, 0, 3, 7): Δ = 39.556°, Initial = 359.998°
 ```
-- as above, but takes mode 6 as the first (which is how the modes are printed in the orca.out files as the zero modes are reported for translation and rotation

 And again, with the bimp example:
 ```